How to enter the Competition Classes 2022

 Entries are FREE for individual members of Taunton Flower Show and for all young people aged 17 and under.
 You don’t have to be a member to take part, but if you do wish to join, please use the membership form in this booklet.
 If you are not a member, please include a cheque or cash to cover your entries to the correct amount or, if you are entering by email or on-line, please pay cash when you collect your entry cards at the show.

 c) You should bring your exhibits to the competitive marquee between the times shown in this booklet.
 NOTE that some exhibits must be made up in the tent, these classes are indicated in this booklet.
 Make sure you bring everything you may need to stage your exhibits.
-Remember that pots and vases are NOT supplied and you should bring your own.
+Remember that pots and vases are NOT supplied (apart from in the rose classes) and you should bring your own.

 d) You should collect your entry cards from the control point inside the competitive marquee.
 Once you have staged your exhibit, place the entry card for that class FACE DOWN with your entry.
 If you are unsure what to do, please see one of the stewards who will be on duty.
 Entries in division 11 (Wine and beer) are staged in the wine marquee.

 e) All exhibits should be staged as attractively as possible with the exhibits in the best possible condition.
 Presentation is a key part of the competition and we encourage a high standard.

 F) Fruit, flowers and vegetables are judged in accordance with RHS rules (with the exception of division 4, Novices).
 The floral art classes will be judged to NAFAS standard.
 The Rose classes will be judged to The Rose Society UK judging standards.
 See www.therosesociety.org.uk for information.
 You will find it useful to make yourself familiar with the RHS booklet titled “The Horticultural Show Handbook” which is available from the RHS website and other on-line retailers and contains excellent advice.